 Editors are happy since the two views match action perfectly.
 To the performer, there is still just the one place to look and they appreciate the effort you’ve made to save their time.
 You can still do as many takes you like to get the best performance on teleprompter, but with the multiple cameras, it makes editing so much easier.
 And you typically don’t need any extra gear, just some prep for the configuration.

 Here’s the process

 First, start with a large teleprompter hood.
-At Neil Tanner Inc, we carry two different 19 inch systems.
-One is a QTV hood that is rigid but has a flexible neck fabric that needs to be cinched around the lenses.
-The other hood is one Neil made custom for using giant matte boxes.
-The glass is larger than the QTV hood, but the hood here is simply a piece of black fabric, sort of like the old school photographers with their wet plate camera underneath a big black blanket.
+At Neil Tanner Inc, we carry two different large camera teleprompters.
+One is a 19″ hood that is rigid but has a flexible fabric hoop that needs to be cinched around the lenses.
+The other 22″ hood is one Neil made custom for using giant matte boxes.
+The glass is larger than the QTV hood, but the hood here is simply a piece of black fabric, like the old school photographers with their wet plate cameras.

 You can place the cameras side by side, with the tripod legs interlaced, or get a special plate that holds two cameras on a single tripod.
 One crew took their DSLRs and stacked them on top of each other.
 Jim Thylin, one of our ace operators, somehow managed to get three cameras in a single teleprompter hood.
 Nicely done!

 One caveat is that the teleprompter fabric and lenses must be relatively light tight.
-If you a have a strong light behind the camera, make sure to close any gap.
-This will prevent light from hitting the inner glass and bouncing back into the lens, possibly fogging your shot.
+If you have a strong light behind the camera, make sure to close any gaps.

 Want your VIP speaker to look confident while you save money?